ViitorGomes/ViitorGomes/README.md

-## Hello dear friend, my name is Vitor and welcome to my world 🌎
+## Hello dear friend! my name is Vitor and welcome to my world 🌎

 ### About me 🧔🏻
 &nbsp;&nbsp;I am a web world enthusiast from planet earth, like to learn new things everyday and build a world with them.
 I love the fact that I always have something new to learn.